PyWavelets/pywt/doc/source/ref/signal-extension-modes.rst

     >>> print(pywt.Modes.modes)
     ['zero', 'constant', 'symmetric', 'periodic', 'smooth', 'periodization', 'reflect', 'antisymmetric', 'antireflect']

+The following figure illustrates how a short signal (red) gets extended (black) outside of its original extent.
+Note that periodization first extends the signal to an even length prior to using periodic boundary conditions.

+.. plot:: pyplots/plot_boundary_modes.py

 Notice that you can use any of the following ways of passing wavelet and mode
 parameters: